rails/rails/guides/source/association_basics.md

 Passing `true` to the `:polymorphic` option indicates that this is a polymorphic association.
 Polymorphic associations were discussed in detail <a href="#polymorphic-associations">earlier in this guide</a>.

-##### `:required`

-When set to `true`, the association will also have its presence validated.
-This will validate the association itself, not the id.
-You can use `:inverse_of` to avoid an extra query during validation.

-NOTE: required is set to `true` by default and is deprecated.
-If you don’t want to have association presence validated, use `optional: true`.

 ##### `:strict_loading`

 Enforces strict loading every time the associated record is loaded through this association.